RyanRoessler/Bioengineering-MS-Thesis/README.md

 # Bioengineering MS Thesis Project
 M.S.
 Thesis from Colorado State University (CSU)

-"Anomalous Diffusion of mRNA in the Cytoplasm of HeLa Cells"
+"Anomalous Diffusion of mRNA in the Cytoplasm of HeLa Cells" - embargoed for publication

 Repository contains my final defense presentation, as well as a folder of MATLAB codes that I used/wrote/troubleshot regularly throughout my project.